joseaccruz/fishtracker/README.md

 # Quick Start

-To quickly test the scripts download the `Fish Tracker` repository from the <<Github page>> to any directory in you computer.
+To quickly test the scripts download the `Fish Tracker` project from the GitHub web site (`https://github.com/joseaccruz/fishtracker/archive/master.zip`) to any directory in you computer.
 The `sample` directory contains a one minute video for demo purposes only that we'll use in this example:

 1. Go to the sample directories:

 ~~~
-$ cd <your directory structure>/fishtracker/sample
+$ cd <your directory structure>/fishtracker
 ~~~

 2. Run the `ftget.py`, `getproc.py` and `ftplot.py` scripts:

 ~~~
-$ python ftget.py sample.mp4 mysample 350x185:265x230 200
+$ python ftget.py sample/sample.mp4 sample/myproject 350x185:265x230 200
-$ python ftproc.py mysample
+$ python ftproc.py sample/myproject
-$ python ftplot.py mysample
+$ python ftplot.py sample/myproject
 ~~~

-After running these three scripts you should find the following files in the same directory:
+After running these three scripts you should find the following files in the `sample` directory:

 ~~~
-mysample                    - Project file
+myproject                    - Project file
-mysample.raw                - Raw XY positions tracked from the original video.
+myproject.raw                - Raw XY positions tracked from the original video.
-mysample.dat                - Scaled XY positions and angles computed from raw data.
+myproject.dat                - Scaled XY positions and angles computed from raw data.
-mysample.plt_heat.svg       - XY Position heat map based on the observed data.
+myproject.plt_heat.svg       - XY Position heat map based on the observed data.
-mysample.plt_polar.svg      - Fish orientation polar histogram based on the observed data.
+myproject.plt_polar.svg      - Fish orientation polar histogram based on the observed data.
 ~~~

 # Usage

-Fish tracker consists of four Python that can be used separately to automatically annotate the position and orientation of one fish in pre-saved videos.
+Fish tracker consists of four Python scripts that can be used separately to automatically annotate the position and orientation of one fish in a pre-saved high background contrast video.
 Here we describe in detail the usage of each of these scripts.

 ## ftget.py